singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 **Solution #2: Prioritized Chopsticks**

 Alternatively, we can label  the  chopsticks with a number from  0 to N - 1.
-Each philosopher attempts to pick up the  lower numbered chopstick first.This essentially means that each philosopher goes for the  left chopstick before right one  (assuming that's the  way you labeled it), except for the  last philosopher who does this in reverse.
+Each philosopher attempts to pick up the  lower numbered chopstick first.
+This essentially means that each philosopher goes for the  left chopstick before right one  (assuming that's the  way you labeled it), except for the  last philosopher who does this in reverse.
 This will break the cycle.
 ```java
 1   public class  Philosopher  extends Thread {
 2       private int bites =  10;